PacktPublishing/Python-3-Object-Oriented-Programming-Second-Edition/README.md

 alt="https://www.packtpub.com/" border="5" /></a>

 ## Instructions and Navigations
-All of the code is organized into folders.
-For example, Chapter02.

 **Following is what you need for this book:**

 This book specifically targets people who are new to object-oriented programming.
 It assumes you have basic Python skills.
 You'll learn object-oriented principles in depth.
 It is particularly useful for system administrator types who have used Python as a "glue" language and would like to improve their programming skills.
 If you are familiar with object-oriented programming in other languages, then this book will help you understand the idiomatic ways to apply your knowledge in the Python ecosystem